SantosRAC/julia-code-clubs/README.md

  * There must be a rotation in which every student have to prepare and present a code to the group
  * All students must read and try to understand what the code is doing to raise questions and provide feedback on week meetings
+ * All code MUST be written in Portuguese; this will facilitate the inclusion of colleagues from Brazil (Portuguese speakers/ those whose native language is Portuguese)

 ## References